Voltage Fighter Gowcaizer

-Voltage Fighter Gowcaizer is a 1995 superhero-themed head-to-head fighting game produced by Technos Japan Corp. for the Neo Geo arcade and home console.
+Voltage Fighter Gowcaizer is a 1995 superhero-themed fighting game produced by Technos Japan Corp. for the Neo Geo arcade and home console including Neo Geo CD.
 It was the company's second attempt at a fighting game, following the Neo Geo fighting game version of Double Dragon.
 It features character designs by artist Masami Ōbari, who previously worked on the anime adaptations of the Fatal Fury series and would later work on the short anime adaptation of The King of Fighters XV.
-Ports of the game were released for the Neo-Geo CD and PlayStation in Japan only.
+The game was ported to the PlayStation in Japan only.

 Gameplay

 At the start of the game, the player can select from one of ten playable characters, then select an opponent.
 If the player wins the battle, he or she is given the opportunity to take one special move from the opponent (this is also possible in multiplayer battles).
 This mechanic is called the Trade System.
 If the player already has a special move gained from another character, the new special move he or she gets will replace the old one.
 However, if the player loses a match, should he or she ever continue the game, the player will be allowed access to older weapons earned from past enemies.
 This game mechanic is similar to the possibility to use other characters' special moves in BloodStorm, another arcade fighting game.
 One key feature is that if one character has little health remaining, he or she will be able to perform a desperation move to turn the tide of battle.
 It is also found in the Art of Fighting series, The King of Fighters series and Fatal Fury games starting with Fatal Fury 2.